clarenceb/vscode-copilot-demo/TASKS.md

 }
 ```

-### TASK DEV-4: Document this code with copilot (highlight the code and use copilot to document)
+### TASK-DEV-4: Document this code with copilot (highlight the code and use copilot to document)

 ```typescript
 // TASK DEV-4: Document this code with copilot (highlight the code and use copilot to document).